ministryofjustice/send-legal-mail-to-prisons/README.md

 This app needs the `send-legal-mail-to-prisons-api` project too which provides the back end for the front end.

 See the [API Readme](https://github.com/ministryofjustice/send-legal-mail-to-prisons-api#running-the-app-for-development---gradle) for instructions to run the API for development too.

+#### How do I sign is as a legal mail sender?

+Visit URL `http://localhost:3000/barcode/find-recipient` which should redirect to the `Request a link to sign in` page.
+Enter any email address that ends with `cjsm.net`.

+Open mailcatcher at `http://localhost:1080`.
+Open the first email which should contain a link - click on the link and you will be signed in.

+#### How do I sign in as a mailroom staff user?

+Visit URL `http://localhost:3000` which should redirect you to the HMPPS Auth sign in page.
+Enter credentials `SLM_MAILROOM_USER_LOCAL` / `password1234556`.

 ### Run linter